shawnburke/dnsmock/README.md

 [![codecov](https://codecov.io/gh/shawnburke/dnsmock/branch/main/graph/badge.svg)](https://codecov.io/gh/shawnburke/dnsmock)

 DnsMock is a Go library that will return mocked DNS responses for any record type, in an easy to author YAML format.
+Think of it as `/etc/hosts` on steroids, with added support for:

+* Record resolution for all record types (not just A)
+* Capturing and replaying DNS responses
+* Wildcards and templating of query responses, for example capturing and responding to all queries for `*.foo.com`

-It also can be run as a server that will record DNS results and return them as a YAML file, as well as replaying those results.
+It also can be run as a server that will record DNS results and return them as a YAML file, as well as replaying those results, including as a [Docker image](https://hub.docker.com/repository/docker/shawnb576/dnsmock).

 Let's look at a simple example: